 Proprioceptive Neuromuscular Facilitation (PNF): This type of stretching refers to a technique that tries to fully incorporate the actions of the proprioceptors by stretching a contracted muscle through a joint range of motion.
 After moving through the complete range of motion, the muscle is relaxed and rested before it is stretched again.
 This type of stretching is best done with the assistance of another person.

 Dynamic Stretching: A dynamic stretch is more functionally oriented.
 It is a more specific movement of the limbs through a greater range of motion than normal.
-Dynamic stretching is generally characterized by swinging, jumping or exaggerated movements in which the momentum of the movement carries the limbs to or past its regular limit of range of motion and activates proprioceptive reflex response.
+Dynamic stretching is generally characterized by swinging, jumping or exaggerated movements in which the momentum of the movement carries the limbs to or past its regular limit of a range of motion and activates the proprioceptive reflex response.
 When done correctly, this type of stretch enables the nerves to fire up more quickly, enabling the muscle to make fast and more powerful contractions.

 Benefits of a Stretching Program:

 - Reduced muscle soreness

 - Improved muscle and joint mobility

 - More efficient muscular movements and fluidity of motion

 - Ability to strengthen the muscle through full range of motion